-Premiums written relate to business incepted during the year and include estimates of premiums due but not yet received or notified, less an allowance for cancellations.
-Premiums are accreted to the technical account on a pro rata basis over the term of the related policy, except for those contracts where the period of the risk differs significantly from the contract period.
+Premiums written relate to business incepted during the year, together with any differences between booked premiums for prior years and those previously accrued, and include estimates of premiums due but not yet receivable or notified, less an allowance for cancellations.
+Premiums are accreted to the technical account on a pro rata basis over the term of the related policy, except for those contracts where the period of risk differs significantly over the contract period.
 In these circumstances, premiums are recognised over the period of risk in proportion to the amount of insurance protection provided.
-Reinstatement premiums are accreted to the technical account on a pro rata basis over the term of the original policy to which it relates.
-Premiums are stated gross of commissions, but net of premium taxes and other duties levied on premiums.
+Reinstatement premiums are recognised where, under an insurance policy that contains a contractual right to reinstatement, a loss event occurs that triggers reinstatement.
+Premiums are shown net of premium taxes and other levies on premiums.
+Pipeline premium estimates are derived from ultimate premium estimates which are typically based on standard actuarial projection techniques (e.g. Basic Chain Ladder) on the key assumption that historical development of premiums is representative of future development.